hindsight-ai/hindsight-ai/README.md

 ## Database Backup and Restore

+⚠️ **IMPORTANT: Alembic migrations are currently broken.** ⚠️

 A full backup and restore of the Hindsight AI PostgreSQL database (`hindsight_db`) can be performed using the `backup_db.sh` and `restore_db.sh` shell scripts located in `infra/scripts/`.

 *   **Backup (`backup_db.sh`):**
     Ensure the script is executable (`chmod +x infra/scripts/backup_db.sh`), then run `./infra/scripts/backup_db.sh` from the project root.
 Backups are timestamped, include the Alembic revision, and are stored in `./hindsight_db_backups/data/`.
 The script manages old backups (keeping 100 by default).
 Hourly backups can be automated via cron jobs.

 *   **Restore (`restore_db.sh`):**
     Ensure the script is executable (`chmod +x infra/scripts/restore_db.sh`) and the PostgreSQL Docker container is running.
 Run `./infra/scripts/restore_db.sh` from the project root.
-The script will prompt you to select a backup file, then stop the `db` container, drop and recreate `hindsight_db`, restore the selected backup, restart the `db` container, and run Alembic to align the schema. **Caution: Restoring overwrites current data.**
+The script will prompt you to select a backup file, then stop the `db` container, drop and recreate `hindsight_db`, restore the selected backup, and restart the `db` container. **Caution: Restoring overwrites current data.**
     Database data is persisted using Docker Volumes, but backups are crucial to protect against explicit volume removal.

+**Note:** The restore process no longer attempts to run Alembic migrations due to current issues with the migration system.
+The backup file contains a complete database schema and data snapshot.

+The provided database backup includes sample memory blocks and consolidation suggestions that demonstrate the system's capabilities:
+* **Memory Blocks:** Example operational memories showing how the system stores AI agent interactions, errors, lessons learned, and metadata
+* **Consolidation Suggestions:** Examples of how the knowledge distillation process identifies similar memories and generates consolidated insights
+* **Keywords:** Sample keyword extractions that show how the system categorizes and indexes memories for retrieval

+This sample data helps users understand how Hindsight AI captures, organizes, and distills AI agent operational intelligence.

 ## Running Tests